-Any full-time regular faculty member who is either a birth or adoptive parent and who is the secondary caregiver may elect to receive a one-course reduction receiving two-thirds pay (for the term in which the course reduction occurs) and some short-term reduction in non-teaching duties, in negotiation with the department chair.
+Any full-time tenured tenure-track, PEAR, or continuing faculty member who is either a birth or adoptive parent and who is the secondary caregiver may elect to receive a one-course reduction receiving two-thirds pay (for the term in which the course reduction occurs) and some short-term reduction in non-teaching duties, in negotiation with the department chair.

-Part-time regular faculty may be eligible for one of the benefits described above, though prorated depending upon the terms of their part-time status.
+Part-time tenured, tenure-track, PEAR, and continuing faculty members may be eligible for one of the benefits described above, though prorated depending upon the terms of their part-time status.
 Other faculty are not normally eligible for paid parental leave.

 Delay in Reviews and Tenure

 Faculty who take parental leave prior to tenure may request a delay in the third year review and tenure decision, in consultation with the department/program and the dean of the college.